Camponotus sericeus – Colony with queen and workers

 At Fourmiculture , we place paramount importance on the well-being of our colonies.
 Our colonies are imported by direct flight , a method that significantly reduces stress and mortality associated with shipping by parcel.

-After their arrival, they are acclimatized in our premises , in perfectly controlled climatic conditions, in order to guarantee their stability and health.
+After their arrival, they are acclimatized in our facilities , under perfectly controlled climatic conditions, to guarantee their stability and health.
 This approach allows us to offer robust and well-developed colonies.

 Express delivery recommended!

-To be considered invasive, a species must meet 4 criteria: 1/ Introduction: a species arrives in a territory from which it is not native 2/ Acclimatization: the species survives in its new territory 3/ The naturalization: the species reproduces in its new territory 4/ Expansion: the species colonizes this territory and expands, to the detriment of local species that it will supplant or even completely eradicate.
+To be considered invasive, a species must meet 4 criteria: 1/ Introduction: a species arrives in a territory where it is not native 2/ Acclimation: the species survives in its new territory 3/ Naturalization: the species reproduces in its new territory 4/ Expansion: the species colonizes this territory and spreads, to the detriment of local species which it will supplant or even totally eradicate.

 In our opinion, this species has no invasive potential in metropolitan France due to its fragility to cold and its short lifespan which does not allow the workers to survive the winter.